Shimla y la Cordillera Himalaya

 Once the room was paid for, we gave the man who helped us find the hotel 300 rupees (4 euros).
 He then offered us the services of a taxi driver to take us around Shimla until nightfall.

-As it was only 1000 rupees and we didn’t plan to stay more than one day we decided to take the taxi.
+As it was only 1000 rupees (11 euros), and we didn’t plan to stay more than one day we decided to take the taxi.
 The good man, with the tip we had given it, the commission he would charge the hotel for taking us there and the taxi driver had already made the day.

 Himalayan Forests